pedrokost/cell_annotator/README.md

 * Shortcuts for many things
 * Overlay of a different annotation set, for example one obtained using a cell detection algorithm.
 * Resizable interface
+* Full image mode with shortcut 'f'
+* Helper mask for linking cells in densely populated images

 ## File format